sherryfish321/Leetcode/ArrayAndHashing/242. Valid Anagram/README.md

 **242. Valid Anagram**
 Link: [Valid Anagram](https://neetcode.io/problems/is-anagram?list=neetcode150)
 Difficulty: Easy
-Topics: Array, Hashmap
+Topics: HashTable, String

 =======================================================================================

-Given an integer array nums, return true if any value appears more than once in the array, otherwise return false.
+Given two strings s and t, return true if the two strings are anagrams of each other, otherwise return false.

+An anagram is a string that contains the exact same characters as another string, but the order of the characters can be different.

 Example 1:

-Input: nums = [1, 2, 3, 3]
+Input: s = "racecar", t = "carrace"

 Output: true
 Example 2:

-Input: nums = [1, 2, 3, 4]
+Input: s = "jar", t = "jam"

 Output: false
+Constraints:

+s and t consist of lowercase English letters.

 =======================================================================================